Tidepools are biodiversity hotspots

 Strait of Juan de Fuca tidepool tours: bird list

-Olympic birds heard or seen from hiking in the nearby forest and estuary on July 4, 2012
+Olympic birds heard or seen from hiking in the nearby forest and estuary in July

 Western Sandpiper, Least Sandpiper, Caspian Tern, Band-tailed Pigeon, Belted Kingfisher, Red-breasted Sapsucker, Pacific-slope Flycatcher, Warbling Vireo, Barn Swallow, Chestnut-backed Chickadee, American Robin, Swainson's Thrush, Common Yellowthroat, Wilson's Warbler, Song Sparrow, White-crowned Sparrow, and American Goldfinch.

-Some additional Olympic birds viewed in the Salish Sea on August 4, 2012
+Some additional Olympic birds viewed in the Salish Sea in August

 Harlequin Duck, Surf Scoter, Black Oystercatcher, Pigeon Guillemot, and Rhinoceros Auklet.